nate-parrott/Flashlight/README.md

 weather in location(new york)
-how's the weather in location(queens)? forecast for location(the bronx)
+how's the weather in location(queens)? forecast for location(the bronx) search for ~stackoverflow_query(kanye west) on stack overflow
 ```

+`location` and `~stackoverflow_query` are fields, which the parser will find for us and let us extract them later.
+Free-text fields, where the content of the field may be absolutely anything (and so word-frequency shouldn't be used as criteria in matching) should begin with `~`.

 Each line is an example of a command that will invoke this plugin.
 The `location()` identifies part of the string as a location.